-Therefore, after Zhu Di got the throne and became Yongle Emperor, he firstly gave honorable titles and power back to all the kings who were also his brothers and nephews.
+Therefore, after Zhu Di got the throne and became Yongle Emperor, he firstly gave honorable titles and power back to all the kings, who were also his brothers and nephews.

 However, right after his reign was stable, he abolished power and noble titles from all of them, most of whom were demoted to a civilian.
-Except for the Princess Zhu Changning, who disrespceted Zhu Di all the time, but stayed honorable for her entire life.
+Except for the Princess Zhu Changning, who disrespected Zhu Di all the time, but stayed honorable for her entire life.

-Yongle Emperor and His Remarkable Governance
+Yongle Emperor and His Remarkable Reign

 Yongle Emperor's military achievements were extraordinary as well.
-He initiated some wars which largely extended his realm, and then he held a big military parade (including around 100,000 soldiers) which were visited by many foreign monarchs.
+He initiated some wars that largely extended his realm, and then he held a big military parade (including around 100,000 soldiers) which were visited by many foreign monarchs.

 Yongle Emperor in the Battlefields

-In the first three Northern Expedition Wars, Yongle Emperor achieved big successes and further perished enemies’ effective strengths.
+In the first three Northern Expedition Wars, Yongle Emperor achieved big successes and further perished the enemies’ effective strengths.

 Controversial Birth Mother of Yongle Emperor

-His legality of being the emperor was questioned frequently, not only because that he robbed it from his nephew who was the legal heir that his father assigned.
+His legality of being the emperor was questioned frequently, not only because that he usurped the throne from his nephew, the legal heir that his father assigned.

 However, after he got the throne, Zhu Di erased everything about his birth mother, and tried his best to show the public that he was the son of saint Queen Ma Xiuying.

-Anyway, undoubtedly, Yongle Emperor Zhu Di was an excellent monarch with outstanding military and governance skills in the history of China.
+Besides that, Yongle Emperor Zhu Di was an excellent monarch with outstanding military and governance skills in the history of China.